Hundreds of Nigerian schoolgirls taken in mass abduction

-LAGOS, Nigeria (AP) — Hundreds of girls are missing after a large group of gunmen raided a school in northern Nigeria early Friday morning, residents say.
+LAGOS, Nigeria (AP) — Gunmen abducted 317 girls from a boarding school in northern Nigeria on Friday, police said, the latest in a series of mass kidnappings of students in the West African nation.

-The Government Secondary Jangebe School in Zamfara state was the scene of the latest mass abduction of school children in northern Nigeria.
+Police and the military have begun joint operations to rescue the girls after the attack at the Government Girls Junior Secondary School in Jangebe town, according to a police spokesman in Zamfara state, Mohammed Shehu, who confirmed the number abducted.

-Nasiru Abdullahi told The Associated Press that school records show 300 girls are missing.
-His daughters, aged 10 and 13, are among them.
+One parent, Nasiru Abdullahi, told The Associated Press that his daughters, aged 10 and 13, are among the missing.

+“It is disappointing that even though the military have a strong presence near the school they were unable to protect the girls,” he said.
+“At this stage, we are only hoping on divine intervention.”

 Resident Musa Mustapha said the gunmen also attacked a nearby military camp and checkpoint, preventing soldiers from interfering while the gunmen spent several hours at the school.
 It was not immediately clear if there were any casualties.

-Several large groups of armed men operate in Zamfara state, described by the government as bandits, and are known to kidnap for money and for the release of their members from jail.
+Several large groups of armed men operate in Zamfara state, described by the government as bandits, and are known to kidnap for money and to push for the release of their members from jail.

+Nigerian President Muhammadu Buhari said Friday the government’s primary objective is to get all the school hostages returned safe, alive and unharmed.

+“We will not succumb to blackmail by bandits and criminals who target innocent school students in the expectation of huge ransom payments,” he said.
+“Let bandits, kidnappers and terrorists not entertain any illusions that they are more powerful than the government.
+They shouldn’t mistake our restraint for the humanitarian goals of protecting innocent lives as a weakness, or a sign of fear or irresolution.”

 “We are angered and saddened by yet another brutal attack on schoolchildren in Nigeria,” said Peter Hawkins, UNICEF representative in the country.
 “This is a gross violation of children’s rights and a horrific experience for children to go through.”
 He called for their immediate release.